 - Allows for voice, SMS, and push messages to users.

 - Allows users to reply with "Rerun" from their device to run the test again.

-Event injection is initiated when a Runscope test has run and failed, or if there was a Live Traffic Alert match.
-Runscope builds a payload and sends it to the xMatters inbound integration URL configured in the webhook.
+Event injection is initiated when a Runscope runs a test.
+Runscope builds a payload and sends it to xMatters.

-Recipients can respond with "Acknowledge", which causes xMatters to stop notifying other users but keeps the event alive, or "Rerun", which causes the integration to trigger another test run in Runscope and ends the event in xMatters.
+When the test passes, nothing else happens.
+When the test fails, the integration notifies a recipient (an individual or a group) defined in xMatters.
+Recipients can respond with "Acknowledge", which causes xMatters to stop notifying other users but keeps the event alive, or "Rerun", which causes the integration to trigger another test run in Runscope, ending the current event in xMatters.